-Below is a schedule of lectures, media appearances, and book signings by Joseph N. Abraham, MD, for his book Kings, Conquerors, Psychopaths: From Alexander to Hitler to the Corporation.
+Below is a schedule of lectures, media appearances, and book signings by Joseph N. Abraham, MD, for his award-winning book Kings, Conquerors, Psychopaths: From Alexander to Hitler to the Corporation.

 Appearances & Media